SamOBrienOlinger/PP4/README.md

    - Below is an image of the embedded map regarding the clubhouse and training centre for users to locate Cockapoo Club's premises.

    - Also seen below is a list of free supports to members to encourage users to join Cockapoo Club, visit the centre and socialise with others in this special community.
 As mentioned, this aspect of the project makes it stand out from other websites that may provide similar information about Cockapoos and other pets.
-The value of this content to the user is the list it provides of the main benefits to becoming a new member and participating in the community in person.
+The value of this content to the user is the list it provides of the main benefits to becoming a new member and participating in the community in person at the fictional clubhouse and training centre.
+Having researched the main prirorites for target users, a number of important supports and services were added to the homepage.
+Getting advice and guidance from professional dog trainers, attending 1-to-1 and group training sessions, and finding local vetted dogsitters are all considered highly valuable by the intended users of this website.
+These are also costly, so having these as free to members is intended to attract new members and support current members of Cockapoo Club.

    - Opening times for the clubhouse and training centre are also available to the user.